zenobio93/seat-docs/docs/styling.md

     Using the default base directory, you'll get the following path :
     - `/var/www/seat/public/custom-layout-mini.css`
     - `/var/www/seat/public/custom-layout.css`

 These files are loaded automatically if they are detected - you have nothing else to do to enable them.

 # Docker Installs

-An example of adding these to your seat-web container is provided below:<br>
+An example of adding these to your seat-web container is provided below:

+!!! note

     Do note the version in `docker-compose.yml` and reflect this in your override file otherwise version mismatches will occur.

 * Creating `custom` directory in `/opt/seat-docker/` and add files to new directory
 * Creating `docker-compose.override.yml` in `/opt/seat-docker/` directory
 * Adding following code to `docker-compose-override.yml` Note: Uncomment the needed file(s) by removing the `#`

 ```YAML
 version: "3.2"